Skip to main content

 Our people

-All our employees undertake right-to-work checks and are required to provide a National Insurance number and their own bank account details.
+All Concessions & Barburrito employees undertake right-to-work checks and are required to provide a National Insurance number and their own bank account details.
 Wages and salaries are paid by bank transfer, and we do not allow payment to be made into third-party bank accounts.
 All prospective employees participate in a comprehensive interview process.
-A number of mental health first aiders are trained across the Group to support anyone who may need help and also to help identify symptoms when something may be impacting an individual’s ability to perform at work or their well-being outside of work.
+A number of mental health first aiders are trained across the business to support anyone who may need help and also to help identify symptoms when something may be impacting an individual’s ability to perform at work or their well-being outside of work.
 We also have an employee assistance programme.
 We encourage colleagues to speak up and inform their line manager or the People team if they are a victim of Modern Slavery, in which case appropriate action will be taken and supportive measures put in place.
-Whistleblowing arrangements are in place for the whole Group, with Wagamama employees also having access to an external whistleblowing reporting line.
+Whistleblowing arrangements are in place at TRG level.

-All employees over 21 are paid at least the National Living Wage, and Wagamama and TRG Concessions pay all teams the National Living Wage regardless of age.
+Concessions pays all team members the National Living Wage, while Barburrito pays the National Minimum or Living Wage depending on age.
 All tips are paid directly, with no deductions for any administration or processing charges.
-Within Brunning & Price, during peak season we employ a number of agency staff to help support the operations.
-All of these temporary agency employees are vetted based on our Company criteria, and we ensure the same principles apply as if they were direct TRG employees, namely in terms of applicable policies, equal pay, payment methods and ensuring they are protected under the Modern Slavery Act.
+During peak season we employ a number of temporary staff to help support the operations, all of whom are vetted based on our Company criteria, and we ensure the same principles apply in terms of applicable policies, equal pay, payment methods and ensuring they are protected under the Modern Slavery Act.

-Employees can raise any suspicions they may have from time to time that Modern Slavery or human trafficking may be taking place within the Group or its supply chain and will be protected under our Whistleblowing Policy where those concerns relate to criminal or illegal activity.
+Employees can raise any suspicions they may have from time to time that Modern Slavery or human trafficking may be taking place within the business or its supply chain and will be protected under TRG’s Whistleblowing Policy.

 Supply chain purchasing model

-In terms of potential Modern Slavery within our supply chain, which covers more than 70 countries, we consider food and beverage purchases a key risk area, given known issues in the agriculture and food production sectors.
-We operate a centralised procurement model across our brands and divisions for food and beverage supplies as well as for other products such as uniforms and equipment and certain services provided to our sites, which is managed by our Group purchasing team, amounting to around £200 million of annual spend.
-We have established strong relationships with our suppliers, and we set minimum standards to be adhered to across the Group.
-We require all our direct suppliers to work closely with their own suppliers, distributors, agents and producers to promote best practice and transparency within our supply chain.
-Around one fifth of the sites run by our Concessions division are franchises managed on behalf of other brands, who in some cases require us to source from their suppliers.
-Where this is the case, we will undertake reviews of supplier policies in order to assess alignment with our own standards.
+In terms of potential Modern Slavery within our supply chain, we consider food and beverage purchases a key risk area, given known issues in the agriculture and food production sectors.
+We operate a centralised procurement model across our brands and divisions for food and beverage supplies as well as for other products such as uniforms and equipment and certain services provided to our sites, which is managed by the TRG purchasing team, amounting to around £45 million of annual spend.
+We have established strong relationships with our suppliers, and TRG sets minimum standards to be adhered to across its divisions, including Concessions & Barburrito.
+TRG requires all its direct suppliers to work closely with their own suppliers, distributors, agents and producers to promote best practice and transparency within the supply chain.
+Around one fifth of the sites run by Concessions are franchises managed on behalf of other brands, who in some cases require us to source from their suppliers.
+Where this is the case, we undertake reviews of supplier policies in order to assess alignment with our own standards and require them to provide confirmation that all products meet TRG’s responsible sourcing, environmental and Modern Slavery policies.

 New suppliers

-We have a rigorous process for assessing new suppliers on their technical capabilities and ethical credentials.
+TRG has a rigorous process for assessing new suppliers on their technical capabilities and ethical credentials.
 We do not engage with business partners, including suppliers, who do not meet our high standards.
-New suppliers in our managed supply chain are required to complete a declaration on Responsible Sourcing and Modern Slavery as part of their onboarding.
-Our procurement contract templates include explicit clauses under which suppliers confirm their compliance and that of their own suppliers with the requirements of the Modern Slavery Act.
+New suppliers in the managed supply chain are required to complete a declaration on Responsible Sourcing and Modern Slavery as part of their onboarding.
+Procurement contract templates include explicit clauses under which suppliers confirm their compliance and that of their own suppliers with the requirements of the Modern Slavery Act.
 In addition, under the contract, when a supplier sub-contracts, they are required to conduct a third-party audit of that sub-contractor’s Modern Slavery compliance.

-Members of our procurement team have been trained to identify the risk indicators of Modern Slavery in our supply chains and receive annual refresher training on the Modern Slavery Act 2015, with emphasis on Section 54 (Transparency of Supply Chains).
+Members of the TRG procurement team have been trained to identify the risk indicators of Modern Slavery in supply chains and receive annual refresher training on the Modern Slavery Act 2015, with emphasis on Section 54 (Transparency of Supply Chains).

 We are committed to staying up to date with any relevant changes and amendments to the legislation and will ensure that the key members of our procurement team complete all the necessary refresher training as required.